JakeWharton/dependency-watch/README.md

-                       format (default 1 minute) --ifttt URL          IFTTT webhook URL to trigger (see https://ifttt.com/maker_webhooks) --repo URL           URL of maven repository to check (default is Maven Central)
-  --watch              Continually monitor for new versions every '--interval' -h, --help           Show this message and exit
+                       format (default 1 minute) --ifttt URL          IFTTT webhook URL to trigger (see https://ifttt.com/maker_webhooks) --watch              Continually monitor for new versions every '--interval' -h, --help           Show this message and exit